With Dual Diagnosis Treatment

 This page contains a directory of mental health treatment centers in Boone County, MO.
 Common mental health conditions that may be treated include depression, bipolar disease, eating disorders like anorexia and bulimia, ADHD, OCD, PTSD, personality disorders, dual diagnosis disorders including substance abuse, and more.
 This directory listing of mental health clinics in Boone County, Missouri may include residential mental health treatment centers, partial hospitalization programs (PHP), intensive outpatient programs (IOP) and other mental health facilities.

 Missouri Psychiatric Center is a mental health facility in Boone County, MO, located at 3 Hospital Drive, 65201.
 Missouri Psychiatric Center provides hospital inpatient treatment.
-Missouri Psychiatric Center provides couples/family therapy, activity therapy and electroconvulsive therapy to seniors 65 or older, children / adolescents and adults.
+Missouri Psychiatric Center provides activity therapy, psychotropic medication and individual psychotherapy to adults, seniors 65 or older and young adults.
 Missouri Psychiatric Center also supports people with serious mental illness and children/adolescents with serious emotional disturbance.
 Some other services available at Missouri Psychiatric Center include suicide prevention services, case management and family psychoeducation.

 Residential mental health treatment is an intensive, live-in healthcare program designed to treat individuals with severe mental health issues.
 These facilities provide a structured environment where patients can receive comprehensive care, including therapy, medication management, and support services.
 Treatment plans are personalized to meet the unique needs of each patient, ensuring a holistic approach to mental health recovery.